pxheim/zettelkasten/test-driven-development.md

 Refactoring is not something you plan for.
 It's not something that shows up in your sprint.
 It happens all the time as part of TDD.
 Refactoring never changes behavior, which is why it plays nicely with TDD.

-Get into the habit of fail, pass, refactor, fail, pass, refactor, and so on.

-3A pattern when writing tests.
-Arrange, Act, Assert.
-All tests follow this pattern, basically set up stuff, perform the action you are testing, then check if the action actually completed.
-This can also be converted to given when then of BDD.

 Every test you write is a transition in the finite state machine that you are trying to create in your program.
 Your program is a finite state machine as your computer is a finite state machine processor.
 How do you ensure that all transition changes are tested?
 Well, by writing tests first!